 Learning to identify the most common apple tree diseases is the first step in handling worst-case scenarios.
 But you can avoid such scenarios altogether by buying the right cultivars and/or practicing sound horticultural hygiene.

 Fungi are at the heart of some of the most common apple tree diseases.
 In each case, for small-scale growers, prevention is preferable to treating trees after they have become diseased via fungicidal sprays.
 Since fungi spread from infected plants to healthy ones via airborne spores and thrive in wet conditions, prevention involves improving soil drainage, providing proper spacing, and removing diseased plant parts as soon as you find them.

-But large-scale growers often must resort to fungicides, which vary in terms of effectiveness and toxicity.
-If you do decide to apply a fungicidal treatment, check first with your local county extension because spraying schedules can be complicated.
+But large-scale growers often must resort to fungicides, which vary in terms of effectiveness.
+If you do decide to apply a fungicidal treatment, check first with your local county extension, because spraying schedules can be complicated.
 In addition to practicing good garden hygiene, such as by removing fallen leaves in autumn, you can prevent some of these fungal diseases through proper plant selection.

 In the case of apple scab, the fungus is Venturia inaequalis.
 You'll see the first sign of apple scab in the form of a lesion on the tree's new leaves, in early spring or mid-spring.
 The lesion will be darker than the leaf color; on the leaf's underside (which is light green), lesions will be olive-colored, and on top of the leaf (which is a darker green), lesions will be black.